MuneerHashmat/bite-box/README.md

 - Vite - A fast development server and build tool for modern web applications.
 - React JS -  A JavaScript library for building user interfaces.
 - Tailwind CSS - A CSS framework for rapidly building modern websites.
 - Firebase (used for authentication ) - Google's application development platform
+- Redux - A JavaScript library for managing application state
 - Razorpay (test only) - A payment gateway that allows businesses to accept online payments.
 - Gemini API - Official API of google gemini AI